Homegateway/SDTTool/README.md

 It is also possible to have more than one configuration file:

 	python3 SDTTool.py @config1 @config2

+or to mix command line arguments and configuration files:

+	python3 SDTTool.py @config --markdowntables

 ## Limitations
 - *SDTTool* does not validate the input XML.
 It is assumed that the input XML conforms to the SDT schema.